Evaluating Your Proposals

 1. Make a shortlist

-Once RFPs have been submitted, you will want to run an internal process to shortlist the top three providers based on the information you have been given.
+Once RFPs have been submitted, you will want to run an internal process to shortlist the top providers based on the information you have been given.
 You should rank the providers based on the ideal answers given in the sample RFP - one simple way of doing this would be to assign a rank from 1-5 for each answer, sum up the scores and rank the providers by score.

 3. Hold stakeholder meetings to evaluate the top three